solidi/writing/36-the-joy-of-timeless-engineering-posts.md

 ![Photo by June Gathercole on Unsplash](images/36-01.jpeg)

 Hiding on the Internet are brilliant software engineering posts.
-They idle behind a few strokes of a query, having a quality set apart from the endless but helpful Stack Overflow threads.
+They idle behind a few strokes of a query, having a quality set apart from the endless but helpful question and answer threads.

 I recently discovered another collectible gem.
 This one is titled *[When Bad Things Happen to Good Characters](http://hcibib.org/multilingual/badchars.htm)*.
 I'm not exactly sure who the author is.